Workshop on Capitalism and the New Materialism

 Participants in this workshop will read Seth Rockman’s essay on the shoes manufactured for and worn by slaves in the nineteenth-century United States.
 The conversation will focus on the opportunities and limitations of the so-called “New Materialism” for historical research, with students considering the ways that the questions and provocations of the “material turn” may inform their own scholarship.

 The workshop is organized by the Institute for European Global Studies, the Department of History, and the Basel Graduate School of History (BGSH).
-It took place on Wednesday, May 17, 2017, from 9am to 12:30pm at the Institute for European Global Studies (Gellertstrasse 27, 4020 Basel).
+It takes place on Wednesday, May 17, 2017, from 9am to 12:30pm at the Institute for European Global Studies (Gellertstrasse 27, 4020 Basel).
+Participants can register via Flexiform until May 7, 2017.

 Seth Rockman is Associate Professor of History at Brown University.
 His research focuses on US economic history in the 19th century.
 He is the author of "Scraping By: Wage Labor, Slavery, and Survival in Early Baltimore".
 Currently, he is writing a new book about shoes, shovels, hats, and hoes manufactured in the North for use on Southern slave plantations.